raspberrypilearning/cd-intermediate-html-css-sushi/en/step_9.md

   }
 ```

-Note: If you don't give **section** elements a width, they fill up all the space available, which is usually a good thing!
+Note: If you don't define any width for **section** elements, they fill up all the space available.
+Usually that's a good thing!

 + You should notice that the picture is much smaller now.
 That is because it is taking up 50% of the width of the **section** element instead of the **article** element \(which is roughly the width of the page\).